ga4gh-rnaseq/schema/testing/README.md

 ### Compliance report

 The compliance and testing suite generates an HTML report for every tested server.
-Running the test suite with the `--serve` option will automatically start a web server for viewing the results.
-The latest compliance report is provided here as an archive.

-The following commands will let you view the report archive using python3:

-`tar -zxvf rnaget-compliance-results.tar.gz`
-`cd rnaget-compliance-results`
-`python -m http.server 8000`

-If using python 2, you can run the following command instead:
-`python -m SimpleHTTPServer 8000`

-You will then be able to access the report from a web browser at http://localhost:8000
+The latest compliance report can be viewed [here](https://ga4gh-rnaseq.github.io/rnaget-compliance-suite/report/).

 ### Server Implementations